 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-American Express has refreshed the American Express® Green Card with some new benefits that can save you time and money on your next trip.
-It now offers statement credits toward a CLEAR membership, LoungeBuddy and the ability to earn lots of valuable Membership Rewards points on travel-related purchases like hotels, subways and restaurants.
+It offers statement credits toward a CLEAR membership, LoungeBuddy and the ability to earn lots of valuable Membership Rewards points on travel-related purchases like hotels, subways and restaurants — perks you expect from the top travel credit cards.

-Let’s dive into the details of what the new Amex Green Card has to offer.
+Let’s dive into the details of what the Amex Green Card has to offer.

-You can also earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first three months.
+You can earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first three months of account opening.

 Many people will get the most value out of their points by transferring them to any of Amex’s travel partners.
 Here are some of the best ways to use Amex points, and what’s possible with 30,000 Amex Membership Rewards points: